deepak194/arrs/README.md

 Setup:

+Note: Change the user folder path name in docker-compose.yml file to your username home directory folder path

+Ex: my user path is /home/mediaserver/ change it to /home/xxxx/

+you can find that path by typing "pwd"

 To use this, download install.sh and docker-compose.yml files and leave in home directory of your ubuntu install.

 example: /home/mediaserver/install.sh  /home/mediaserver/docker-compose.yml